HaoyuWang141/SUSTech-Coded-Computation/src/README.md

 ### 2. Choose your TASK (Dataset) and download it

-In `./data` folder, there is `download.py` file.
-You can download your dataset.
+In `./data` folder, there is a `download.py` file.
+You can simply run it to download all datasets.

 ### 3. Choose a base model and train it